 However, the extreme temperature cycles and rapid cooling rates that parts see during SLM processing tend to lead to unfavourable metallurgical structures, high residual stresses and undesirable levels of distortions (shape imperfections).
 In the worst-case scenario, the process-induced residual stresses can cause cracking during the build process, or the distortions may be so large as to cause damage to the wiper during re-coating.
 Hence, enhancing the as-manufactured quality of SLM parts is a major milestone to enabling the wide-scale adoption of SLM as a manufacturing process.

-Could finite element analysis (FEA) meet the challenge posed by AM?
+Could finite element analysis (FEA) meet the challenge posed by additive manufacturing?
 Using new physics-based finite element method (FEM) formulations available in Abaqus 2017, London and his colleagues created heat transfer models of the process using Abaqus/Standard on a “double cantilever” test piece.

 The new solution features enable the exact machine information about the powder recoating sequence, laser scan path, and process parameters to be directly input into the FE model.